Thomas J. O'Brien (bishop): Resignation and legacy

 Pope John Paul II accepted O'Brien's resignation as bishop of Phoenix on June 18, 2003.

 On February 17, 2004, after a three-and-a-half-week-long trial, O'Brien was found guilty of leaving the scene of a fatal accident.
-On March 26, 2004, he was sentenced to four years' probation and 1,000 hours of community service, and required to surrender his driver's license for five years.
+On March 26, 2004, he was sentenced to four years' probation and 1,000 hours of community service, and was required to surrender his driver's license for five years.
 He was the first American Catholic bishop to be convicted of a felony.
 O'Brien later asked for travel time to be deducted from his 1,000 hours and for flexibility in the number of hours he must serve each month.

 In November 2011, the Catholic Community Foundation of Phoenix announced that it was giving O'Brien its faith honoree award.
 When news of the award became public, a controversy emerged over it.
 A few days later, O'Brien declined the award.
 The foundation, stating that it did not anticipate the adverse public reaction, wrote an apology to the community.

-Thomas O'Brien died in Phoenix on August 26, 2018 following complications from Parkinson's disease.
+O'Brien died in Phoenix on August 26, 2018, following complications from Parkinson's disease.